simonneutert/ka-ching-demo/README.md

 # ka-ching Demo repository<!-- omit in toc -->

+## IMPORTANT

+[ka-ching-backend](https://github.com/simonneutert/ka-ching-backend) and [ka-ching-client](https://github.com/simonneutert/ka-ching-client) DO NOT come with a frontend, this project is one of the unlimited ways you could hook it up and comes with a HTMx frontend, but anything else would work 💡

+---

 This project has the purpose to demonstrate what can be easily achieved with:

 - [ka-ching-backend](https://github.com/simonneutert/ka-ching-backend)